College of Optometry Header

 • provide students with a variety of externship sites that will enable students to gain clinical expertise to meet graduation requirements and prepare students for entry level practice

-• distribute to School of Optometry Externship Counselors student logs, case reports and Site Coordinator evaluations of students
+• ensure that student logs, case reports and Site Coordinator evaluations of students are completed in a timely fashion

 • coordinate student grading based on recommendations received from Externship Counselors

 • evaluate externship sites by reviewing student evaluations, patient logs and externship site reviews.
-This information is used to decide if sites should continue in the program.

 • develop the externship schedule for each third year student to prepare for entry level practice.
 This will include a personal interview with each student, review of each student’s clinical performance and externship site expectation.